-Directorsí meetings are held on the first Wednesday of each month at 7:00 p.m. at the Country Grocer store, 82 Twelfth Street, Southgate Shopping Centre (also known as South Parkway Plaza) Nanaimo, B.C.
+Directors' meetings are held on the first Thursday of each month at 4:00 p.m. at the SARC building behind city hall on Dunsmuir Nanaimo, B.C.
 Both members and non-members are welcome.
 If there are any changes to scheduled meetings, notice will be posted on our website.

 Annual General Meeting, October 16, 2013